-As part of the current Local Plan, a number areas across the city are designated ‘Green Wedges’ where planning permission will not be granted for any development that would reduce the degree of physical separation between settlements and yet officers at Peterborough City Council are already breaking that policy.
-Part of the Green Wedge which encompasses the Dogsthorpe Landfill Site already has planning permission for a 14MW photovoltaic solar array, with a battery energy storage system.
+As part of the current Local Plan, a number areas across the city are designated protected ‘Green Wedges’ where planning permission will not be granted for any development that would reduce the degree of physical separation between settlements and yet officers at Peterborough City Council are already breaking that policy and hacking away at the Green Wedge.
+Part of the Green Wedge which encompasses the former Dogsthorpe landfill site already has planning permission for a 14MW photovoltaic solar array, with a battery energy storage system.
+Part of the wedge is Star Pit Nature Reserve which is unlikely to be built on anyway, the most important part is the section to the south of the village.
 It is a vitally important area that prevents Eye from just becoming a suburb of Peterborough.
 Already to the north west of the village is the 2000 home Norwood development and to the south in Fengate is the 50 acre Flagship Park industrial park.

-The edge of the city/Parnwell is only around 760m or half a mile away as it is, if LP 62.31 is approved it will reduce it to just 400m or 0.2miles.
-And if that goes ahead it’s almost guaranteed the remaining space will be infilled in the future.
+The edge of the city/Parnwell is only around 800m or half a mile away as it is, if LP 62.31 is approved it will reduce it to just 400m or 0.2miles.
+And if that goes ahead it’s almost guaranteed the remaining space will be infilled in the future, despite the zoning.
 Centuries of village life will be gone and we’ll be swallowed up by the expanding city.

 Eye has already been used by the City Council so it could reach it’s housing targets with a growth of 43% between 2001 and 2021.
-The highest in any rural area across the city.
-This has led to an oversubscribed primary school, pressures on the GP practice and roads, and a loss of green space and village character.
+This unprecedented growth which is the highest in any rural village across the city has led to an oversubscribed primary school; pressures on the GP practice and roads; and a loss of green space and village character.
 Added to a lack of infrastructure improvements to cope with the growth it has only been detrimental to the village.

 Eye resident Dale McKean has responded to the local plan.
 As Dale said in Cambridge News: “We’ve got this horrendous situation with the traffic coming down Eyebury Road to avoid the A1139, people trying to drop their kids off at the primary school, and there’s all this extra traffic trying to get down there.”
 Eyebury Road has become a rat run for vehicles looking to avoid the traffic jams on the A1139 and A47, especially during rush hour.